• Skip to primary navigation

 • Taste and season again.

-• Stir in the heavy cream.
-Note If you prefer your soup a little thinner, it's fine to add some more stock here too.
+Note - If you prefer your soup a little thinner, it's fine to add some more stock here too.

-• Serve sprinkled with parsley (garnish optional)
+• Serve sprinkled with parsley if using.

 Nutrition